Kentucky sends strong message against North Carolina

 Duke has Zion Williamson, Cam Reddish, RJ Barrett and Tre Jones.
 Tennessee beat Gonzaga, a sign the Vols could make a run to the Final Four in Minneapolis.
 Gonzaga, still missing Killian Tillie, is the only team with a win over Duke.
 Kansas is undefeated.
 Michigan is possibly more imposing than last year's team that reached the national title game.
 Nevada has a chance to run the table.
 Texas Tech, which has the nation's best defense, tussled with Duke in a thriller at Madison Square Garden on Thursday.

 As the buzz about the best teams in America has intensified, Kentucky has been relatively absent from the dialogue.
 Saturday changed that.
-But Saturday's win was also important for Kentucky's résumé.
+But Saturday's win also was important for Kentucky's résumé.
 The squad, which started this season ranked in the 60s of the NCAA's new NET rankings, had not scored a signature victory before the win over the Tar Heels.

 It seemed Kentucky had momentarily lost its spot among the elite in the 2018-19 season.
 On Saturday, however, the Wildcats were welcomed back with an impressive performance against a good North Carolina squad.